underwear/php-eventerra-sdk/README.md

 - getOrder(int $orderId): EventerraOrder|null
 - getAllOrders(): EventerraOrder[]

-##### Coming soon API actions:
+#### Coming soon API actions:
-According to the official documentation, these actions are unavailable at the current moment
+According to the official documentation, these actions are unavailable at the current moment:
 - lock_place
 - unlock_place